How Much Does Ceramic Coating Cost in Las Vegas? (2026 Pricing, No Upsells)

 | Exotic / oversized | Varies | $2,500 – $4,000+ | Same tiers above but with larger surface area, more correction time, or additional difficulty (soft clear, heavy swirl marks, matte finishes). |

-For reference, our shop runs $899 for a 3-year, $1,299 for a 5-year, and $1,799 for a 10-year on a standard vehicle.
+For reference, we charge $899 for a 3-year, $1,299 for a 5-year, and $1,799 for a 10-year on a standard vehicle.
 We don't discount.
 What we quote is what you pay.

 Why the range is so wide